bustardchad/bustardchad/README.md

 Hi, I’m Chad Bustard, and I'm a data scientist, AI engineer, and computational astrophysicist building high-performance simulations and machine learning models to study galaxy evolution.
 I'm currently a Climatebase Fellow (Cohort 4) educating myself on ways to apply AI and data-driven insights to fight the climate crisis.
-I was previously a Postdoctoral Fellow at the Kavli Institute for Theoretical Astrophysics in Santa Barbara, CA and an NSF Graduate Fellow at University of Wisconsin - Madison.
+I was previously a Postdoctoral Fellow at the Kavli Institute for Theoretical Astrophysics in Santa Barbara, CA and an NSF Graduate Fellow in the University of Wisconsin - Madison physics department (Physics PhD 2020).

 To learn more about me, check out my personal website: https://bustardchad.github.io